Sweet Potato Cake Roll

 I’m just now getting into the whole cake roll thing.
 I’ve always thought they looked nice but never really cared to make them.
 They looked like more work than they were probably worth and I didn’t think I would like the texture.
 Boy was I wrong!
 Dead wrong!

-Matter of fact, I am officially obsesed with cake rolls so don’t be surprise if they start popping up everywhere on my blog.
+Matter of fact, I am officially obsessed with cake rolls so don’t be surprised if they start popping up everywhere on my blog.
 I’ve already tried pumpkin cake rolls and sweet potato cake rolls.
 Now I have german chocolate and strawberry vanilla on my to-do list.
 But today we are doing a sweet potato cake roll!!

-If you’ve never made a cake roll before then I bet you’ll be surprise at just how easy they are to make.
+If you’ve never made a cake roll before then I bet you’ll be surprised at just how easy they are to make.
 Sure wish I would have tried them sooner.

 This sweet potato cake roll recipe produces a really moist sheet of cake.
-The pecans adds such a lovely touch and the cream cheese filling is heavenly.
+The pecans add such a lovely touch and the cream cheese filling is heavenly.

 How To Get The Best Cake Roll